radar/ryanbigg.com/_posts/2020-02-01-rom-and-dry-showcase-part-1.markdown

 ---
 wordpress_id: RB-1580556354
 layout: post
-title: Getting Started with ROM and Dry
-published: false
+title: "ROM + Dry Showcase: Part 1"
 ---

 The [rom-rb](https://rom-rb.org/) and [dry-rb](https://dry-rb.org/) sets of gems have come out in the last couple of years.
 These gems allow an alternative take on building a Ruby application, separate from Rails or Sinatra, or anything else like that.

-In this _series_ of blog posts, I am going to show you how to build a simple application using these sets of gems.
-This application will retrieve data from a database, and present it through a JSON API.
+In this _series_ of blog posts, I am going to show you how to build a simple application that I'm calling "Bix" using some of these gems.
+By the end of this series, the application will:

+* Part 1 (you are here) - Interact with a database using ROM
+* Part 2 - Have an automated way of loading the application's dependencies
+* Part 3 - Have validation and transaction classes
+* Part 4 - Have a router and a series of actions

-This part will cover how to get started and will use these gems:
+This part will cover how to get started with talking to a database and will use these gems:

 * rom, [rom-sql](https://rom-rb.org/5.0/learn/sql/) + pg -- We'll use these to connect to a database
-* [dry-system](https://rom-rb.org/5.0/learn/sql/) -- We'll use this to load our application's dependencies
 * `dotenv` -- a gem that helps load `.env` files that contain environment variables
 * `rake` -- For running Rake tasks, like migrations!

-In this part, we will build a small Ruby application that talks to a PostgreSQL database.
+In this part, we will setup a small Ruby application that talks to a PostgreSQL database, by using the `rom`, `rom-sql` and `pg` gems.
+At the end of this guide, we will be able to insert and retrieve data from the database.

+If you'd like to see the code for this application, it's at [github.com/radar/bix], and each part of this series has its own branch.

 ## A word on setup costs